techthoughts2/pwshPlaces/docs/Get-GMapPlaceDetail.md

 # Get-GMapPlaceDetail

 ## SYNOPSIS
-Request more details about a particular establishment or point of interest
+Retrieves comprehensive details about a specified place or point of interest.

 ## SYNTAX